Worldbuilding/worldbuilding.github.io/kaztron/cogs/wordfilter.md

 * `delete` list: Any messages that match will be auto-deleted, and moderators are notified.
 * `warn` list: Moderators are notified of the matching message, but no further action is taken.

-Moderator notifications are output to either #mods or #bot_output.
+Moderator notifications are output to either #mods or #bot-output.
 The output can be changed between these two channels with the `.filter switch` command.

 ## 1. Filter string syntax